HeardLibrary/workshops/HistoricMaps/Georeferencing.md

 5. Click the "add control points" button.
 You will begin by adding a known control point to the map that has no spatial reference and continue by mathcing a control point on the basemap that has a spatial reference.
 6. Once you have added at leat 4 control points, click the "Georeferencing" dropdown and selec "Update Georeferencing"
 7. If your map has not been referenced in WGS1984 now is the time to reproject your data.

+##Tips and Tricks
+1. Tiffs, Geotiffs, pdfs, and Jpegs can all be georeferenced (basically any compatible image format that works within ArcGIS can be georeferenced).
+2. Oblique angles are very hard to georeference.
+3. The higher the resolution the map you are georeferencing is, the better.
+Finding landmarks on a low-resolution image is very hard to do, especially once you have zoomed in to the appropriate scale.
+4. City centers and county lines (as well as other named geographic regions) may be difficult to use as a point of reference when geocoding.
+This is primarily because boundaries change and people move, thus a region that may have been well defined in the 1800s may not be defined the same way today.
+5. Choosing features such as major rivers and landforms are a better methodology; however, it is important to keep in mind that these features also change over time.
+6. Not all maps can be georeferenced.
+7. Also important to keep in mind, historic maps are hand drawn and may distort certain features of interest.
+This means that once georeferenced the images might not necessarily match up, and that is OK!
+8. If your paper map references a projection, it is important to set your data frame to the same projection before adding any data.
+If this is true for your project, I can help you set this up.